DevExpress/devextreme-demos/JSDemos/Demos/TreeView/FlatDataStructure/description.md

 A plain (one-dimensional) array contains items each of which references its parent item.
-To bind the TreeView to such a local array, assign it to the [items[]](/Documentation/ApiReference/UI_Components/dxTreeView/Configuration/items/) property and set [dataStructure](/Documentation/ApiReference/UI_Components/dxTreeView/Configuration/#dataStructure) to *"plain"* as shown in this demo.
+To bind the TreeView to a local plain array, assign it to the [items[]](/Documentation/ApiReference/UI_Components/dxTreeView/Configuration/items/) property and set [dataStructure](/Documentation/ApiReference/UI_Components/dxTreeView/Configuration/#dataStructure) to *"plain"* as shown in this demo.
 If you want to process the array or bind the TreeView to remote data, use the [DataSource](/Documentation/ApiReference/Data_Layer/DataSource/) object and specify the [dataSource](/Documentation/ApiReference/UI_Components/dxTreeView/Configuration/#dataSource) property instead of **items[]**.

-No matter which property is used, each item object should include the following mandatory fields:
+Regardless of the used property, each item object should include the following mandatory fields:

 * [id](/Documentation/ApiReference/UI_Components/dxTreeView/Configuration/items/#id)
-Unique item id.
+Unique item identifier.

 * [parentId](/Documentation/ApiReference/UI_Components/dxTreeView/Configuration/items/#parentId)
-Id of the parent item.
+Identifier of the parent item.
 A root value should be equal to **0**, **undefined** or a custom value specified in the [rootValue](/Documentation/ApiReference/UI_Components/dxTreeView/Configuration/#rootValue) property.

 * [text](/Documentation/ApiReference/UI_Components/dxTreeView/Configuration/items/#text)
 Text displayed by the item.